MicrosoftDocs/azure-docs/articles/cloud-services-extended-support/manage-powershell.md

     </Imports>
     ```

-2. Create a self-signed PFX cert, define the RDP username & password & encrypt the password using certificate
+2. Create a self-signed PFX certificate, define the remote desktop username & password and encrypt the password using the certificate.
-3. Add settings for RDP in cscfg.
-Set plugin enabled properties to true.
+3. Add settings for remote desktop in the cscfg file and set the plugin enabled property to true.

     ```PowerShell
     <Setting name="Microsoft.WindowsAzure.Plugins.RemoteAccess.Enabled" value="true" />